There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 Read more in the Post & Courier about these two events and others going on this weekend.

-So remember, when you are looking for beach house rentals Charleston SC – namely Isle of Palms vacation rentals, contact EP.
+So remember, when you are looking for a beach house stay near Charleston, contact EP.
 We have the best ones around.

 your Isle of Palms vacation blogger

-Of course when you and your loved ones come to stay in one of our beach rentals Charleston, like a luxury house on Isle of Palms, one of the main draws is the BEACH itself.
+Of course when you and your loved ones come to stay in a Charleston beach house, one of the main draws is a clean beach.

-Most of our luxury beach house rentals SC are either oceanfront or right close to it.
+Most of our vacation homes are either oceanfront or right close to it.
 You can enjoy the beach just by sitting on your porch or looking out the window, or by heading out the door and sticking your toes in the sand.

 Having a clean beach is vital to both visitors and locals alike, not to mention perhaps most of all, the many species of wildlife that call it home.
-Our beaches are one of the most valuable resources near SC vacation rentals.
+Our beaches are one of the most valuable resources in these parts.

-In an effort to combat that, the Isle of Palms took a major step forward when it became the first municipality in the state to ban the use of plastic bags in local businesses.
+In an effort to combat that, the Isle of Palms took a major step forward when it became the first municipality in the state to carry out a plastic bag ban in local businesses.
 They vote was unanimous (8-0) a couple years back.
-So when you go into Harris-Teeter for groceries to stock your beach house Charleston, you won’t be asked the question, “Paper or plastic?”
-You’ll be taking the groceries back to your Charleston beach house in a paper bag – unless you did one step better for the planet, and brought your own reusable shopping bag.
+So when you go into Harris-Teeter for groceries to stock your beach house, you won’t be asked the question, “Paper or plastic?”
+You’ll be taking the groceries out in a paper bag – unless you did one step better for the planet, and brought your own reusable shopping bag.

 Other cities have followed suit, including Folly Beach and most recently Mount Pleasant.
 The state legislature is trying to ban such bans, but IOP, Folly, Hilton Head and Surfside Beach are all grandfathered in.

-But the problem of litter on the beach is an ongoing one, especially during the peak season for Isle of Palms vacation rentals.
+But the problem of litter on the beach is an ongoing one, especially during peak summer season.
 One beach clean up a year is just not enough.

 As a result, two different summertime sweeps are happening.
 One is a one-time event sponsored by the IOP Police Department.
 It’s set to happen on July 5th, the day after the biggest single day on the beach, people-wise.